14all-agency/shopify-llms-txt-directory/https-www-littlebambinos-co-nz.md

   - [12-18m](https://www.littlebambinos.co.nz/products/quincy-mae-zip-one-piece-rashguard-sage?variant=41784429314142)
     Availability: Not Available
     Price: $60.00 NZD
-- [LITTLE LUXURY Signature Plush Organic Playmat - Oat](https://www.littlebambinos.co.nz/products/little-luxury-plush-organic-playmat-oat): NOTE: This product is on pre-order and will start shipping from Friday the 27th.
+- [LITTLE LUXURY  Plush Organic Playmat - Oat](https://www.littlebambinos.co.nz/products/little-luxury-plush-organic-playmat-oat): NOTE: This product is on pre-order and will start shipping from Friday the 27th.
 The Plush Organic Playmat delivers exceptional comfort and adaptability for your child’s playtime.
 Made from Certified Organic Linen, it offers a soft, breathable surface perfect for your little one’s activities.
 Thoughtfully designed, it easily converts into a playpen or ball pit, suitable from newborns to toddlers and beyond.
 Featuring a hypoallergenic linen cover that softens naturally, a plush recycled cotton filling, and a waterproof, non-slip base, it ensures safety and durability.
 With a generous 120cm diameter and machine washable fabric, it’s easy to care for.
 Includes an embroidered dust bag for convenient storage or travel.
 Designed in New Zealand with sustainable materials, it creates a cozy, nurturing space for your baby’s growth and exploration.
 Certified Organic Linen cover – Hypoallergenic and softens naturally with time 100% recycled cotton blend filling – Plush cushioning that nurtures your baby’s comfort Waterproof, non-slip dark green base – Durable and easy to clean for every adventure Drawstring design – Seamlessly transforms into a ball pit or playpen, adapting to your child’s needs 120cm diameter – more room to move, more room to grow Machine washable – Effortless care for modern parents Complimentary embroidered dust bag – Elegant storage or travel solution
-  Updated: 2025-10-23T08:34:46Z
+  Updated: 2025-10-24T06:34:07Z
   Vendor: Little Luxury
   Product Type:
   Availability: Available